Wrongful Termination Due to Disability

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-The American with Disabilities Act (ADA) prohibits discrimination against applicants or employees with disabilities.
+The American with Disabilities Act (ADA) is a federal law that prohibits employers with 15 or more employees from discriminating against applicants or employees with disabilities.
 The ADA also requires employers to provide reasonable accommodations to allow employees with disabilities to perform their jobs.

 The ADA protects employees from discriminatory treatment, including being fired because of a disability.
-To get the benefits of the ADA’s employment provisions, an employee must:
+To get the benefits of the ADA’s employment provisions, an employee must have a disability within the meaning of the ADA and be qualified for the position for which he or she is requesting an accommodation.

 How is Disability Defined?

-The regulations interpreting the ADA provide a list of impairments that will “virtually always” qualify as disabilities, because of their effect on major life activities.
-These impairments include deafness, blindness, intellectual disabilities, missing limbs or mobility impairments requiring the use of a wheelchair, autism, cancer, cerebral palsy, diabetes, epilepsy, HIV infection, muscular dystrophy, major depressive disorder, bipolar disorder, post-traumatic stress disorder, schizophrenia, and obsessive-compulsive disorder.
+The regulations interpreting the ADA identify certain conditions that will almost always qualify as disabilities.
+These physical and mental impairments include: deafness, blindness, intellectual disabilities, missing limbs, mobility impairments requiring the use of a wheelchair, autism, cancer, cerebral palsy, diabetes, epilepsy, HIV infection, muscular dystrophy, major depressive disorder, bipolar disorder, post-traumatic stress disorder, schizophrenia, and obsessive-compulsive disorder.
+For all other conditions, the employee's situation is looked at on a case-by-case basis to determine whether he or she is substantially limited in a major life activity.

 Who Is Qualified For a Position?

-- The employee satisfied the prerequisites for the job (such as education, experience, skills, and licensing).
+- The employee satisfies the prerequisites for the job, such as education, experience, skills, and licensing.

 - The employee is able to perform the essential functions of the position, with or without a reasonable accommodation from the employer.

 An employer need not keep on an employee who can’t do the job, even if the employee’s problems stem from a disability.
-However, the employer may not fire an employee just because the employee needs a reasonable accommodation.
-And, an employee who is able to perform the job’s essential functions may not be fired for inability to perform marginal job duties.
+But, the employer must keep an employee who can perform the essential functions of the job with a reasonable accommodation.
+This is true even if the employee is unable to perform the non-essential functions of the job.

 When Termination Violates the ADA

-- An employee takes time off work for cancer treatment.
-The employee is cleared to return to work and can perform all of the job’s essential functions.
-If the employer fired or demoted the employee based on his cancer diagnosis or history of cancer treatment, that would be disability discrimination.
-As long as the employee can perform the job’s essential functions, the employee is protected by the ADA, even if the employee needs an accommodation (such as occasional time off work for medical appointments).
+- Fred takes time off work for cancer treatment.
+After several weeks, he is cleared to return to work and can perform all of the job’s essential functions.
+If his manager fires or demotes him based on his cancer diagnosis or history of cancer treatment, that would be disability discrimination.
+As long as Fred can perform the job’s essential functions, he is protected by the ADA.
+Fred's employer must provide him with reasonable accommodation if he needs it, such as occasional time off work for follow up medical appointments.

-- An employee works as a salesperson for a department store.
-After she is reprimanded for eating on the sales floor, she informs her manager that she has diabetes, and must eat and drink throughout the day to maintain proper blood sugar levels.
-The manager fires her because she won’t be able to follow the rules.
-This violates the ADA: The employee needs a reasonable accommodation for her disability, in the form of permission to eat and drink on the floor or breaks to allow her to meet her needs out of sight of customers.
-An employer may not fire an employee because the employee requires a reasonable accommodation.
+- Susan works as a salesperson for a department store.
+After she is reprimanded for eating on the sales floor, she informs her manager that she has diabetes and that she must eat and drink throughout the day to maintain proper blood sugar levels.
+The manager fires Susan.
+This violates the ADA because Susan has a disability and needs a reasonable accommodation.
+Susan's employer could have accommodated her by allowing her to eat during her shifts or by giving her more frequent breaks so she can meet her needs out of the sight of customers.

 Do You Need a Lawyer?